 From 1789-91 he was lieutenant-governor and commander-in-chief at Newfoundland with his flag aboard the Salisbury 50, Captains William Domett from May 1789 and Edward Pellew from June 1790.
 During his time in office he did much to enforce the strict rules regarding the prevention of unauthorised immigration to the colony, burning down several buildings in the course of this duty.
 He later flew his flag at Portsmouth from August 1791-2 aboard the Bedford 74, Captain Sir Andrew Snape Hamond.

-On 1 February 1793 Milbanke was promoted admiral, and after several years unemployment he was appointed commander-in-chief at Portsmouth on 14 September 1799.
+On 1 February 1793 Milbanke was promoted admiral, and after several years unemployment he was appointed commander-in-chief at Portsmouth on 14 September 1799 when Admiral Sir Peter Parker became admiral of the fleet on the death of Admiral Earl Howe.
 Remaining in the position for the next four years during times of war and peace, he flew his flag predominately aboard the Royal William 90, Captain Francis Pickmore, but also briefly on the Guillaume Tell 84, Captain Thomas Elphinstone, which arrived at Portsmouth in November 1801 from the Mediterranean, and later during 1802 aboard the Neptune 98, Captain William O’Brien Drury.
 He was finally relieved on 24 March 1803 and did not see any further employment.

 He died on 10 June 1805 from injuries incurred after falling over the banisters into the hallway at his home in Upper Wimpole Street, London.